The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 A Goberian is very observant and typically suspicious of strangers, which makes him a great watchdog.

-In some cases, the Goberianmay have a tendency to roam.
+In some cases, the Goberianmay tend to roam.
 It’s a trait that comes from the Siberian Husky parent.

 This means that owners need to secure your Goberiansin a fenced area to ensure that they don’t start roaming where they shouldn’t.